 The Tallahassee market area of more than 1.4 million total population includes Tallahassee, eleven neighboring Florida counties and twelve southern Georgia counties.
 Tallahassee International Airport accounts for 32% of air passenger travel in the Northwest Florida Region.

 On February 20, 2000, the passenger terminal was officially renamed the Ivan Munroe Terminal in honor of Tallahassee aviation pioneer Ivan Munroe.

 The Director of Aviation is appointed by and serves at the pleasure of the City Manager of Tallahassee, who is appointed by the Tallahassee City Commission.
 There are approximately 50 full-time and part-time employees for the aviation department, grouped under six divisions: Executive, Commercial Development, Finance and Administration, Facilities and Maintenance, Operations, Security, Information Technology and Planning, Development and Environmental/Technical Services.
 The City's Police and Fire Departments provide law enforcement and Aircraft Rescue and Firefighting Services at the Tallahassee International Airport.

 Executive Division is responsible for managing the Aviation Division's proposed "Vision 2020" with five strategic cornerstones to include, building a high performance organization, expanding for the future, preserving the airport's financial health, building stronger relationships in the community, enhancing and delivering Best-In-Class customer service, and providing overall direction and guidance for the airport staff.
 Responsibilities include: monitoring and responding to federal, state, and local regulatory requirements; meeting and exceeding passenger service demands and expectations through air service development; media and community relations; strategic planning; and providing safe and efficient airport operations.

 David Pollard, C.M., Deputy Director of Aviation

-Commercial Development Division manages commercial tenants for the Aviation Division to include lease management and tenant compliance/customer service, ACDBE programming of the following commercial lines of business: concessions (food and beverage, news and gifts, rental car, specialty retail, personal services, baggage services, advertising, banking, parking management, art and music programs).
+Commercial Development Division manages commercial tenants for the Airport to include lease development, management, tenant compliance, and the ACDBE program for the following commercial lines of business: concessions (food and beverage, news and gifts, rental car, specialty retail, personal services, advertising, banking, parking management, and terminal displays) and general aviation.

 Victoria F. Maleszewski, C.M., Business Services Manager